Cloud Storage for Legal Documents

 Encryption versus Plain Text

 Confidential files, including legal documents, kept in cloud storage, must not be stored in plain text format.
 With plain text documents, anyone that gains access to the account could read the contents of the document.
-For security, files must be encrypted before they are transferred on the internet (pre-internet encryption), and they must be stored in encrypted format.
+For security, files must be encrypted before they are transferred on the internet (pre-internet encryption), and they must be stored in an encrypted format.

 Some cloud storage vendors only encrypt the files during transfer, but then store the files in plain text format.
 That is not acceptable security.